Irish Red and White Setter

 Are Irish Red and White Setters Good with Kids?
 This breed is loving and playful with kids.
 But because Irish R&W Setters are rambunctious playmates, they aren't ideal companions for toddlers and small kids.

 Are Irish Red and White Setters Good with Other Pets?
 Irish Red and White Setters are tail-wagging playmates for other dogs.
-They may accept cats they are raised with as part of the family, but their prey drive makes them unsuitable companions for small animals.
+They may accept cats with whom they're raised as part of the family, but their prey drive makes them unsuitable companions for small animals.

 A naturally welcoming breed, Irish Red and White Setters are not the protective sort.